facebook/react/packages/react-html/README.md

 # `react-html`

 This package provides the ability to render standalone HTML from Server Components for use in embedded contexts such as e-mails and RSS/Atom feeds.
-It cannot use Client Components and aren't hydrated.
+It cannot use Client Components and does not hydrate.
 It is intended to be paired with the generic React package, which is shipped as `react` to npm.

 ## Installation